 Adults Seeking First Communion

-Adults seeking to receive their First Communion should contact Chad Griesel, Director of Adult Formation, at 414-271-6180 or email@example.com.
+Adults seeking to receive their First Communion should contact Chad Griesel, Pastoral Associate of Formation and Justice, at 414-271-6180 or email@example.com.

 “On the evening of that day, the first day of the week…[Jesus] breathed on them, and said to them: ‘Receive the Holy Spirit.
 If you forgive the sins of any, they are forgiven; if you retain the sins of any, they are retained’” (John 20:19, 22-23).